Darwin Caldwell

-Darwin Caldwell (born Ballymena, Northern Ireland) is a researcher and academic in robotics who is currently Research Director at the Italian Institute of Technology in Genoa, Italy.
+Darwin Caldwell (born Ballymena, Northern Ireland) is a researcher and academic in robotics who is currently research director at the Italian Institute of Technology in Genoa, Italy.
 Besides other robots, he was involved in the development of the iCub, a small-size humanoid robot being designed by the RobotCub Consortium.

-Caldwell has published over 600 papers and has received awards at several international conference and events.
+Caldwell has published over 600 papers and has received awards at several international conferences and events.
 He is visiting professor at the University of Sheffield, King's College London, University of Wales Bangor and University of Manchester.